Project Catwalk series 2

 The second series of Project Catwalk premiered on 8 January 2007 on Sky One, featured 12 fashion designers in a competition finding who was the most talented for fashion designers.
 Kelly Osbourne replaced Elizabeth Hurley as the host of this series and was judged by a panel including designer Julien Macdonald and Grazia editor-in-Chief Paula Reed.

 Wayne Aveline is the winner of the competition.
-He received a chance to create his own lines at Designers At Debenhams, featured in the British version of Grazia and a cash prizes of £20,000.
+He received a cash prizes of £20,000, featured in the British version of Grazia and a chance to create his own lines at Designers At Debenhams.